 Smart Bikes for Winter Training

 A smart bike enables you to adapt your winter training however you like.
 TheWattbike Atom smart bike offers a real-road feeling, putting thoughts of ice roads and dangerous conditions out of mind.
-All in one place, ready to use, smart bikes provide tailored workouts without any of the hassle ofturbo trainers.
+All in one place, ready to use, smart bikes provide tailored workouts without any of the hassle ofturbo trainers or bike rollers.
 No more dragging in your dirty road bike, connecting and disconnecting, or risking mud tracks on your clean carpet!
 When choosing between aturbo trainer or smart bike for your winter training, the smart bike is the natural choice.
 Keeping your performance at the centre of its features, you’ll complete your winter training, and be ready for the cycling season.

 Take a benchmark test to set yourFunctional Threshold Power and your workouts will be personalised to your fitness ability and push your performance improvements over winter.
 With ergo mode, you can automatically change the resistance of each workout interval.
 Leaving you free to focus on your winter training pedalling technique, in a safe environment away from busy roads or hazardous cycling conditions.